douga19/introduction-linux/docs/contents/tp1.md

 6. Without changing directories, list the contents of the `Web` directory.
 7. Get back into `~` and delete the whole tree structure of this exercise.

-### Exercise 5 : Built-in commands
+### Exercise 5 : Built-in and external commands

-!!! info "Internal vs external commands"
+!!! tip "Different types of commands"

-    Shell commands can be either internal (or primitive) shell commands, shell functions, aliases, or external commands, i.e. compiled programs or scripts installed on the system.
+    There are several types of commands: **external commands**, **internal commands**, **shell functions** and **aliases**.
+External commands are compiled programs or scripts installed on the system.
+Internal commands (also called *built-in commands*) are commands built into the shell.
+Shell functions are functions defined by the user.
+Aliases are shortcuts for commands defined by the user.

+    The `type` command allows you to know the type of a command.
+For example, the `type` command itself is an internal command:

+    ```bash
+    $ type type
+    type is a shell builtin
+    ```

 1. For each command name that appears in the previous exercises, say with the `type` command which category it belongs to (don't forget `type`).
 2. Can you guess which directories contain most of the programs installed on the system ?

+### Exercise 6 : Getting help

-!!! info "Manual pages"
+!!! tip "Manual pages"

-    The `man` command provides help *for external commands*.
-For `bash` primitives, you can use the `help` command.
+    The `man` command provides help for external commands.
+For built-in commands, you can use the `help` command.

-### Exercise 6 : Manual pages
+    The `man` command displays the manual pages of the command given as argument.
+The manual pages are divided into sections.
+The section is indicated between parenthesis on the top left of the page.

+    * The `NAME` part describes in one line what the command does.
+The `SYNOPSIS` part describes the syntaxes accepted by the command.
+    * The `DESCRIPTION` part describes in detail what the command does.
+It lists the options and arguments accepted by the command.
+    * There may be an `EXAMPLES` part that gives examples of use of the command.

+    The manual pages are more or less understandable...
+But you rarely need to understand everything.

 1. Type the command `ls`.
 What are the `-l` and `-a` options for ?
 Press the `q` key to exit the help and test them.
 2. Using the manual, say what the `-f` option of the `rm` command is used for and how you can delete a file whose name starts with a dash (like for example `-f`).